lxtGH/lxtGH/README.md

 - ⚡ Fun fact: ...
 -->

-I am a PHD Student at Peking University EECS.
+I am Xiangtai, a PHD Student at Peking University EECS.

 🔭 I’m currently working on **Segmentation** in Computer Vision.
 Now I carry out the research on Image/Video Segmentaic/Instance/Panoptic Segmentation as well as several related problems.